Twitter DM API, Bots, Rate Limits & Errors (2026)

 Start Sending Twitter DMs

-GetXAPI gives you $0.10 in free credits at signup — that's 50 DM sends with no credit card required.
-Enough to test the full Twitter DM bot workflow above.
+GetXAPI gives you $0.10 in free credits at signup, which covers 50 DM sends at $0.002 each, with no credit card required.
+That is enough to run the full bot workflow above end-to-end: login, follower fetch, send, and inbox read.

 - Get your